KPCOFGS/MazeGenerator/README.md

 * Input values must be an odd number
 * The green dot is the starting point and the red dot is the ending point
+* If `--action` is set to `solve`, it will generate 2 same maps.
+One is unsolved and another is solved

 ## License